MTstateIntroStats/IntroStatTextbook/index.Rmd

 We recommend using RStudio through the MSU RStudio server, but there are other options for accessing this free software:

 1. Use RStudio through an MSU [virtual machine](https://studentlabs.montana.edu/remotelabs/howto.html).
+Enter your 7-character NetID and password, then select "MSU" from the drop-down menu (_not_ "GFCMSU" or "MSUNORTHERN").
+Upon logging in, select the "CLS-STAT-REMOTE" virtual machine.
+You will then see an RStudio icon on the virtual desktop.

-2. Use RStudio in an MSU on-campus computer lab.
+2. Use RStudio on an MSU on-campus computer lab.

 3. Use RStudio through the [RStudio Cloud](https://login.rstudio.cloud/register?redirect=https%3A%2F%2Fclient.login.rstudio.cloud%2Foauth%2Flogin%3Fshow_auth%3D0%26show_login%3D1%26show_setup%3D1).
 This resource allows you to use RStudio through a web browser.
 It is free for use, but it does limit you to a certain number of project hours per month.